vlang/v/vlib/compress/README.md

 ## Description:

 `compress` is a namespace for (multiple) compression algorithms supported by V.

-At the moment, only `compress.zlib` and `compress.deflate` are implemented.
+At the moment, the following compression algortims are implemented:
+- `compress.deflate`
+- `compress.gzip`
+- `compress.zlib`